-Between 1550 and 1600 the old town of Stockholm was enlarged and the Skeppsbron was created and in 1622 The Zum Franziskaner was one again found it self at the waterfront at Skeppsbron 44.
+Between 1550 and 1600 the old town of Stockholm was enlarged and the Skeppsbron was created and in 1622 The Zum Franziskaner once again found it self at the waterfront at Skeppsbron 44.

 In 1628 when the infamous Wasa ship went down, legend has it that the captain

 came to Zum Franziskaner to drown his sorrows in beer.